09 March 2025

 Their ancestors did likewise to the fake prophets.”

-Problem is, people too often assume when Jesus said “Woe unto you,” he cursed you.
-No he didn’t.
-Oy is an expression of sympathy: Jesus was mourning for these people, for they have no idea their pursuit of money, comfort, happiness, and recognition is simply ruining them for his kingdom.
+Problem is, people too often assume when Jesus says “Woe unto you,” he’s cursing the people he says this too.
+Nope; that’s not what oy means.
+It’s an expression of sympathy: Jesus is mourning for these people, for they have no idea their pursuit of money, comfort, happiness, and recognition is simply ruining them for his kingdom.

 When we’re happy now, we have serious suspicions about life under Jesus.
-How many teenage Christians have begged Jesus to not return before they could lose their virginity?
-How many gamers, addicted to first-person shooters, worry this particular type of video game won’t be allowed in Jesus’s kingdom?
+How many teenage Christians have begged Jesus to not return before they might lose their virginity?
+How many gamers, addicted to first-person shooters, worry this particular type of video game will no longer be acceptable in Jesus’s kingdom?
 How many music fans are scared to death the Fundamentalists will be put in charge of what we get to listen to?—that all the good rock music (and musicians) are headed for hell, and all we’ll be stuck with is white gospel music for all eternity?
 Lord forbear!
 It’ll be worse than K-LOVE.
 Well, okay, just as bad.

 The lesson here: If we’re doing just fine in the present age, we’re not ready for the next one.
-We’re not gonna groan, with the rest of creation, because we want God to finish his job.
+We’re not gonna groan, with the rest of creation, because we want God to fix creation and complete his work.
 Ro 8.19-23 We’re gonna be just fine with the inferior, inadequate, rotten substitute this world—and the “god” of this world 2Co 4.4 —offers in its place.

 I’m not saying we should rather want to suffer, or should strive to suffer.
 Loads of Christians make that mistake.
 They deprive themselves, or physically hurt themselves, and suffer for no good reason.
 Or they take really trivial inconveniences and exaggerate them into “suffering for Jesus.”
 They offer these things to God like Cain offered fruit Ge 4.3 —stuff they made, and take pride in, instead of what God actually asked for.
 It’s not what the beatitudes and woes are about.
 Don’t fake-suffer.